-- AUD 612A Professional Issues I: Foundations of Practice Credits: 2 - COMS 672 Seminar in Organizational Development and Communication Credits: 3 - COMS 680 Seminar in Conflict Management and Negotiation Credits: 3 - GERO 567 Fieldwork in Gerontology Credits: 3 - HDFS 583 Social Policy, Children and Families Credits: 3 Students with prior credit in the 400-level option - for this course should select an alternative.
-HDFS 588 Working with Ethnically Diverse Children and Families in the United States Credits:

-3 Students with prior credit in the 400-level option for this course should select an alternative.

-- HDFS 685 Family Stress and Structural Diversity Credits: 3 - HSCI 567 Internship in Health Sciences Credits: 3-6 - Students must take 3 semester hours in this course. - HSCI 640 Communication for Health Professionals Credits: 3 - MGMT 505 Principles of Management Credits: 2 - NURS 704 Population Health Credits: 3 - PHHE 510 Coping with Death, Dying, and Loss Credits: 3 Students with prior credit in the 400-level option for this course should select an alternative. - PHHE 535 Ethical Decision Making for Health Professionals Credits: 3 Students with prior credit in the 400-level option for this course should select an alternative. - PHHE 613 Principles and Methods of Epidemiology Credits: 3

-UHHS 630 - Interdisciplinary Perspectives on Quality and Customer Satisfaction in Healthcare Settings Credits: 3
+- AUD 612A Professional Issues I: Foundations of Practice Credits: 2 - COMS 672 Seminar in Organizational Development and Communication Credits: 3 - COMS 680 Seminar in Conflict Management and Negotiation Credits: 3 - GERO 567 Fieldwork in Gerontology Credits: 3 - HDFS 583 Social Policy, Children and Families Credits: 3 Students with prior credit in the 400-level option for this - Students with prior credit in the 400-level option for this course should select an alternative. - HDFS 588 Working with Ethnically Diverse Children and Families in the United States Credits: 3 Students with prior credit in the 400-level option for this course should select an alternative. - HDFS 685 Family Stress and Structural Diversity Credits: 3 - HSCI 567 Internship in Health Sciences Credits: 3-6 Students must take 3 semester hours in this course. - HSCI 640 Communication for Health Professionals Credits: 3 - MGMT 505 Principles of Management Credits: 2 - NURS 704 Population Health Credits: 3 - PHHE 510 Coping with Death, Dying, and Loss Credits: Students with prior credit in the 400-level option for this course should select an alternative. - PHHE 535 Ethical Decision Making for Health Professionals Credits: 3 Students with prior credit in the 400-level option for this course should select an alternative. - PHHE 613 Principles and Methods of Epidemiology Credits: 3 - UHHS 630 Interdisciplinary Perspectives on Quality and Customer Satisfaction in Healthcare Settings Credits: 3 toward the M.S. degree in order to participate in the portfolio process.